theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 ### Setup

-*BOARD ConnectorSetup.exe* is an industry standard setup.
-Execute the *BOARD ConnectorSetup.exe* file and follow the instructions of the setup.
+*BOARDConnectorSetup.exe* is an industry standard setup.
+Execute the *BOARDConnectorSetup.exe* file and follow the instructions of the setup.

 When starting the installation program, optional components can be selected during the setup.
 ![BC-Setup](/img/content/board/BC_Setup_2.png){:class="img-responsive"}